-Do you want to feel a sense of community or to build bridges between cultures?
-Come join a diverse group of women from Bellevue who meet regularly to share tea and conversation, and make connections in the community.
+Do you want to feel a sense of community?
+Build bridges between cultures?
+Come join a diverse group of women from Bellevue who meet regularly to share tea and conversation and make connections in the greater Eastside community.

 The World in My Kitchen Cookbook

 The women of Cultural Conversations are proud to announce the release of the latest edition of The World in My Kitchen.
 The cookbook features over 75 recipes from 40 countries.
 Personal stories of the contributors make this book extra special and a great holiday gift.
 Copies are $10.00 each and can be purchased at the front desk at City Hall and at Mini City Hall at Crossroads Shopping Center, or by contacting Julie Ellenhorn at firstname.lastname@example.org.
 Proceeds from cookbook sales support the Cultural Conversations Program, Sophia’s Way and Backpack Meals for Kids.